harryeslick/cogcat/README.md

 3. Selects the best overview level or reads a center crop to avoid loading unnecessary data.
 4. Downsamples to terminal size using rasterio's `out_shape`.
 5. For multi-band: applies 2–98% percentile stretch per band for good contrast.
-6. For single-band: applies the selected colormap.
+6. For single-band: applies the selected colourmap.
 7. Renders using `rich-pixels` half-block characters.